purescript-hyper/purescript-hypertrout/docs/src/index.md

 ## Content Negotiation

-By specifying alternative content types for a resource, Hyper can choose a response and content type based on the request `Accept` header.
+By specifying alternative content types for a method, Hyper can choose a response and content type based on the request `Accept` header.
 This is called *content negotiation*.
 Instead of specifying a single type, like `HTML` or `JSON`, we provide alternatives using `:<|>`.
 All content